rjohnsen/hhc-2024/content/act3/santa-vision.md

 #### Santa vision A

+> What username logs you into the SantaVision portal?

 I found a new topic by using BurpSuite navigating to the logon form site:

 * sitestatus